homeflow/homeflow.github.io/_posts/location-guides/2015-04-09-location-page.md

 ---
 In this example we can search the nodes for the location page and return all of the node items for that node.
 So this means for a location page we can return content such as local branch information, content_chunks, properties and more for the area guide.

-You need only assign the node once to URL if using multiple blocks on a page:
+You need only assign the node once to the slug if using multiple blocks on a page:

 {% highlight html %}
 {% raw %}